Maianthemum dilatatum

 Maianthemum dilatatum (snakeberry, two-leaved Solomon's seal or false lily of the valley) is a common rhizomatous perennial flowering plant that is native to western North America from northern California to the Aleutian islands, and Asia across the Kamchatka Peninsula, Japan, and Korea.
 It grows in coastal temperate rainforests, and is often the dominant groundcover plant in Sitka Spruce forests.

 Description

 The plant produces an erect, unbranched flower stem, occasionally to 40 centimeters in height, but typically much shorter.
 A non-flowering shoot bears one smooth, waxy, shiny leaf up to 10 centimeters long and 5 to 8 cm broad, hence its scientific name (dilatatum means 'broad').
 The leaf is oval in shape with a heart-shaped base.

 The inflorescence is an erect raceme with star-shaped white flowers.
 They each have four tepals and four stamens.
 After fertilization the fruit produced is a berry 6 millimeters in diameter.
 The berry is speckled red when immature and solid red when ripe.
 Each has 1 to 4 seeds.
+The leaf is green and shaped like a tear drop.